-Join Tim Grey for an in-depth discussion in this video Blending along a gradient, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Blending along a gradient, part of Photoshop: Creating Composites (2012).

 Composite Imaging is all about taking two or more image elements and blending them together. …But that doesn't always mean they need to be two photographic images for example. …In fact, sometimes the second image isn't really an image at all. …You might for example, want to blend an image off, have it fade away into a solid …color, for example.
 So that you can use it in a page layout …on a website or add text or whatever else you might have in mind. …Let's take a look at an example of that.
 I'll create a solid layer over on the …right side and then blend it together very smoothly.…